Have you ever searched for something on Google, clicked on a website, and been completely dissatisfied with what you found?

 The reason this happens is because websites don’t accurately describe to the Google search engine what their function is.

 Sure it’s a website about wrestling, but can you buy t-shirts on it?
-Is it a blog about different types of wrestlers?
+Or is it a blog about different types of wrestlers?
 Maybe you promote tickets to wrestling events?

 All these different choices can be misrepresented by Google if you don’t accurately describe what’s going on with your website.